rywible/wrela6/docs/design/compiler-pipeline-design.md

 ## Standard Library And Platform Primitive Boundary

 The standard library is replaceable source.
-The compiler may ship a convenient default stdlib, and the CLI may vendor it into new projects, but the language model must not depend on that stdlib having special authority.
+The repository and distributed toolchain maintain the canonical stdlib source at `stdlib/wrela-std`, and the compiler edge may add that tree as a toolchain sysroot source root.
+The CLI may also offer an explicit eject/copy flow that copies the same source into a project under `src/wrela-std`, but the language model must not depend on either source tree having special authority.

 Design rule: